HubSpot/S3Decorators/README.md

 This library allows you to decorate an `AmazonS3` client in order to intercept all calls and add behavior.
 Potential use-cases include:
 - adding a circuit-breaker to S3 calls to fail fast in the event of an outage
+- injecting failures or latency for testing
 - capturing metrics around S3 call durations and responses
 - debug logging of all S3 calls
-- injecting failures for testing

 ## Usage